 c.
 Test your ideas.

 A good business plan always involves testing ideas.
-You don’t want to invest a lot of money and time into a product without assessing whether it’s something that people are interested in.
+This phase is key to starting a successful online business as you don’t want to invest a lot of money and time into a product without assessing whether it’s something that people are interested in.

 In their book, Testing Business Ideas: A Field Guide for Rapid Experimentation, Alexander Osterwalder and David J. Bland established that 7 out of 10 new products fail to deliver on expectations.
 Their book gives helpful advice for new business owners and contains a library of hands-on techniques for rapidly testing new business ideas.
 It aims to: